funtoo/meta-repo/README.rst

 Using Meta-Repo
 ---------------

-To use meta-repo as your meta-repository for Funtoo Linux, perform the following steps on your Funtoo Linux system, as root:
+To use meta-repo as your meta-repository for Funtoo Linux, first make sure that you have not defined ``PORTDIR`` in ``/etc/make.conf`` to point to a specific Portage repository location.
+If you have ``PORTDIR`` defined, comment it out or remove this line.
+Then, perform the following steps as root:

 ::